 The European SaaS market

 SaaS is growing in market share within the software industry year on year, in part due to the changing digital landscape.
-In Western Europe, the SaaS market has more than doubled by volume within five years, whilst the market volume of non-SaaS software has decreased.
+The SaaS industry has grown to an estimated $172 billion in 2022, a five-fold increase from 2015.

 The SaaS market in Europe is extremely robust, and growing fast.
-The pan-Europe CAGR, is 25% over the period 2018-2023.
-A high CAGR is indicative of rapid expansion, and the increasing popularity of SaaS follows the trend towards automation within business.
+Revenue in the SaaS segment is expected to reach $49.05% in 2022.
+In the upcoming years, the projected growth rate stands at 12.12%, culminating in an expected market volume of $86.9 billion by 2027.
+A high CAGR is indicative of rapid expansion, and the increasing popularity of SaaS follows the trend towards automation within businesses.
 Digitalization of greater numbers of business functions is being enabled year on year, facilitated by advances in technology.

 As such, the applications available for SaaS increase accordingly, but the simple ability to use a SaaS delivery model is not solely responsible for this trend.
 Ultimately, this trend is driven by customer preferences.
 Customers understand the benefits of a monthly subscription fee over a one-time payment and the inevitability of technological obsolescence, an understanding that is now making traditional delivery methods seem antiquated.